Voodoo Vince: Developer

 Beep Games (formerly Beep Industries) is an American video game developer that created Voodoo Vince.
 Beep Games was founded in 2000 as Beep Industries by Clayton Kauzlaric.
 Their only console release is Voodoo Vince.
 Two years after the release of Voodoo Vince, the company made a series of downloadable PC games, which were released to Gamehouse, Oberon Media and RealArcade, with Realms of Gold, Word Spiral, Four Houses, Zodiac, and Flying Leo.
 Beep Games released an iPad version of Word Spiral in 2010.
 Kauzlaric partnered with a long-time associate Ron Gilbert to release The Big Big Castle in 2012 and Scurvy Scallywags in The Voyage to Discover The Ultimate Sea Shanty in 2013.
-Microsoft currently owns Voodoo Vince's rights.
+Microsoft currently owns the Voodoo Vince IP.

 Remastered version

 Kauzlaric announced in October 2016 that a remastered version of Voodoo Vince was planned for early 2017 for the Xbox One and Microsoft Windows.
 The remastered version improves the art assets, changes the loading screens (as well as shortens the time length), and leaves the gameplay untouched, although some of the audio in the game is either missing, cut suddenly, or replaced with different sounds.
 The original release was not eligible for backward compatibility on the Xbox 360 due to the use of some custom code, according to Kauzlaric.
 He started working with a small team in mid-2016 to bring the game to modern platforms.